KSSaiTeja/WeatherApp/README.md

 ### Warning

-You need to get your own api key, and replace it in index.js file on line 9 :
+You need to get your own api key :

 ```javascript
 const APIKey = "Your Api Key";